A Workshop:

 What would governance discussions look like if families could clearly understand their situation and align around a shared purpose?

 Across more than two decades of advising family offices and private clients, Nicholas has worked closely with families facing questions around succession, control, and long-term direction.
-Again and again, similar patterns emerge: decisions are based on implicit assumptions, conversations that circle without resolution, and tensions that remain unarticulated.
+Again and again, similar patterns emerge: decisions are based on implicit expectations, conversations circle without resolution, and tensions remain unarticulated.

 Working Through Governance Decisions